-All retirees, annuitants and survivors are responsible for a portion of the cost of elective dental and dependent coverage, as well as the full cost of any Optional Life coverage.
-Premiums for optional coverage are established annually and reflected in the Benefit Choice Options booklet.
-These contributions/premiums are subject to change each plan year.
+All retirees, annuitants and survivors are responsible for a portion of the cost of dental and dependent coverage, as well as the full cost of any Optional Life coverage.
+Contributions for optional coverage are established annually and reflected in the Benefit Choice Options booklet.
+These contributions/contributions are subject to change each plan year.